Maximum drawdown, recovery, and momentum: Construction of alternative stock selection rules

-Exploiting the above decomposition, it is possible to construct hybrid indicators based on cumulative return, maximum drawdown and recovery.
-Taking a weighted average with extra weights on certain specific sub-periods is one way of developing new stock selection rules.
+Exploiting the above decomposition, it is possible to construct hybrid indicators based on cumulative return, maximum drawdown, and recovery.
+Taking a weighted average with extra weights on certain specific sub-periods is one way of developing new stock selection or ranking rules.
 Possible combinations with maximum drawdown and consecutive recovery are given in Table \ref{tbl_mddr_ranking_criteria_desc}.
-Since the pre-peak return $\mathrm{PP}$ is based on relatively older information on price evolution, it could be erased by maximum drawdown and adjacent recovery, and this is why no alternative rules related to $\mathrm{PP}$ is devised.
+Since the pre-peak return $\mathrm{PP}$ is based on relatively older information on price evolution, it could be erased by maximum drawdown and adjacent recovery, and this is why we exclude alternative rules related to $\mathrm{PP}$.

-Let us reiterate meanings of alternative selection rules in Table \ref{tbl_mddr_ranking_criteria_desc}.
-The C strategy is used as the benchmark strategy.
-It is the traditional momentum/contrarian strategy that employs cumulative return in an estimation period as a ranking criterion.
-The M and the R portfolios are constructed from maximum drawdown and recovery, respectively.
-More complicated selection rules are produced by different weights on certain periods.
+Let us re-iterate meanings of alternative selection rules in Table \ref{tbl_mddr_ranking_criteria_desc}.
+The C strategy is considered as the benchmark strategy.
+It is the traditional momentum/contrarian strategy that employs the cumulative return in an estimation period as a ranking criterion.
+The M portfolio and the R portfolio are constructed from maximum drawdown and recovery, respectively.
+Additionally, more complicated selection rules are produced by different weights on certain periods.
 The RM strategy utilizes the difference between recovery and maximum drawdown.
-It indicates the net loss such that the maximum drawdown is restored by the short-term recovery adjacent to the maximum drawdown.
-The CM strategy not only considers cumulative return and but also pays attention to the maximum drawdown during the estimation period.
-The ranking criterion gives a penalty to assets with large drawdowns.
-In the similar ways, it is possible to assign weights on only the recovery period or both the maximum drawdown sub-period and the recovery sub-period in order to construct the CR and the CMR strategies, respectively.
+It indicates the net profit or loss such that the maximum drawdown is restored by the short-term recovery adjacent to the maximum drawdown.
+The CM strategy not only considers cumulative return but also simultaneously penalizes the maximum drawdown during the estimation period.
+This ranking criterion gives a penalty to assets with worse drawdowns under the same cumulative return.
+In the similar ways, it is possible to assign weights on only the recovery period or both the maximum drawdown sub-period and the recovery sub-period in order to construct the CR strategy and the CMR strategy, respectively.